octrow/OCDG/README.md

                  [-f]
                  [-r]
 ```
-- Replace `/path/to/your/repository` with the path to your Git repository.
+- Replace `/path/to/your/repository` with the path/url to your Git repository.
 - **Optional Arguments:**
   - `-b /path/to/backup/dir`: Specify a custom directory for backing up the repository.
   - `-l <llm_choice>`: Choose the LLM provider (e.g., `openai`, `ollama`).
 The default is `ollama`.